 One day during the siege of An Loc, a FAC (forward air controller) vectored me to an enemy target - a suspected, captured 105mm howitzer thought to be hidden in a certain clump of trees.
 Apparently, it had been decimating both our US and ARVN troops for some time.
 I dropped 6 MK-82 500 lb. bombs on what I believed was the FAC's designated target, relative to his "smoke".
 Unfortunately, I had apparently dropped on a different clump of trees than he wanted, but only a very short distance away.
 The FAC began screaming about my errant miss ... then quite suddenly he was quiet. . .
 Had he been shot down?
 No . . . he was temporarily in awe.

 To our mutual surprise, there were huge multiple, secondary explosions coming from that close-by, but "wrong" clump of trees, and they continued for some time.
 "Secondaries" ( multiple, subsequent explosions) meant success.
 It meant that I had hit not only that pesky 105 howitzer and maybe others, but more importantly, I had also hit a large - and heretofore unknown - NVA stockpile of weapons and ordnance.
 I really believe my successful strike saved a large number U.S. and ARVN lives by eliminating all that ordnance.
 (Even true fighter pilots will admit to that type of "air-to-ground" mission once in awhile.)
 It was a good day of many.Our Strike Ops Plan cartoons of 12 and 14 May, 1972, denoting our move North and the rude awakening when we arrived:

 Many more 'Snoopy' cartoons of that 11-month combat cruise can be seen here.

-[This part is still under construction.
-But for a very interesting and surprisingly detailed and accurate overview of our Alpha Strikes, refer to this most well-researched and unusual game and website.
+For a very interesting and surprisingly detailed and accurate overview of our Alpha Strikes, refer to this most well-researched and unusual game and website.
 A personal description of being part of an Alpha Stike by Vice Admiral R.F.
 Dunn may be found here.

 Meanwhile here is how we planned our Alpha Strikes in Air Wing 5 aboard Midway, as depicted by multi-talented Fighter RIO Ben "Yossarian" Thompson in his private autobiography (and with Yoss's permission) :